Georgiana Dvorak-Theobald

 Georgiana Dvorak-Theobald (December 28, 1884 – January 6, 1971) was an American ophthalmologist and medical researcher, based in Chicago.

 Early life and education

 Dvorak was born in Chicago, the daughter of Anton Dvorak and Barbara Falout Dvorak.
 Her parents were immigrants from Bohemia.
 Her father was a tailor.
-She graduated from the College of Physicians and Surgeons of the University of Illinois in 1906.
+She graduated from the College of Physicians and Surgeons in 1906.

 Career

 Dvorak-Theobald was an ophthalmic pathologist at the Illinois Eye and Ear Infirmary from 1915.
 During World War I she worked with the American Red Cross in Europe and Siberia.
 In 1938 she was elected president of the Chicago Ophthalmological Society, and she was the first woman to serve on the board of directors of the American Board of Ophthalmology.
 She was elected vice president of the American Academy of Ophthalmology and Otolaryngology in 1953, and was a member of the American Ophthalmological Society.